On the Run Again

-But we see the renewal in his faith as he gives instructions to his family and household:
+However, we see the renewal in his faith as he gives instructions to his family and household:

 The building of the altar neglected for so long (he should have done it long ago) and the burial of the idols and pagan influences under the tree represent the burial of the old and resurrection to a new life in serving God.

-(Vs. 5-8) We see God protect the family as they traveled to Luz (which he re-named El-Bethel = The Strong God of the House of God).
-Here his nurse, Deborah, dies which means that his mother, Rebekah, had probably died before and the nurse had come to live with Jacob.
+Vs. 5-8 – We see God protect the family as they traveled to Luz (which he re-named El-Bethel = The Strong God of the House of God).
+Here, his nurse Deborah, dies which means that his mother, Rebekah, had probably died before and the nurse had come to live with Jacob.

-(Vs. 9-15) Once there, God appears to Jacob once again to renew the promise to Him:
+Vs. 9-15 – Once there, God appears to Jacob once again to renew the promise to Him:

 - That he is indeed a prince (Israel) in case he felt unworthy because of his failure, God reassures him that he can and shall wear this name.

-- That great nations will come from him, that he will not be destroyed by his enemies.
+- That great nations will come from him, and that he will not be destroyed by his enemies.